-Functional electrical stimulation (FES) is a treatment technique that uses electrical currents to activate nerves in a muscle that has become paralysed or weakened due to damage in your brain or spinal cord.
+Functional Electrical Stimulation (FES) is a treatment technique that uses electrical currents to activate nerves in a muscle that has become paralysed or weakened due to damage in your brain or spinal cord.
 Essentially, it’s like giving your muscles a little poke to get them moving again.
-A FES device consists of a control box (about the size of a pack of cards) with a battery and electrodes that attach to the skin.

 How does FES work?

+A FES device consists of a control box (about the size of a pack of cards) with a battery and electrodes that attach to the skin.
 Small electrodes are placed on the skin over the muscles that need stimulation.
-These electrodes deliver carefully controlled electrical pulses which mimic the signals that the brain would normally send to those muscles.
-This stimulation causes the muscles to contract and if the contraction is strong enough, allow specific movements (like shrugging a shoulder, extending a wrist or lifting a foot) to occur.
+These electrodes deliver carefully controlled electrical pulses which mimic the signals the brain would normally send to those muscles.
+This stimulation causes the muscles to contract and if the contraction is strong enough, allows specific movements (like shrugging a shoulder, extending a wrist, or lifting a foot) to occur.

 Who can use FES?

-FES is suitable for many people with muscle weakness due to ‘upper motor neurone’ issues.
-This is one in which the damage to the nervous system is confined to the brain or spinal cord (eg stroke/ MS).
-As FES stimulates the existing nerves in muscles, it is important that the nerve fibres between the spinal cord and the muscles are not damaged.
+FES is suitable for many people with muscle weakness due to ‘upper motor neuron’ issues.
+This is when the damage to the nervous system is confined to the brain or spinal cord (eg. stroke or Multiple Sclerosis).
+As FES stimulates the existing nerves in muscles, it is important that the nerve fibres between the spinal cord and the muscles are not damaged for FES to be effective.

-Typically an individual would have an initial assessment (that lasts about one hour) with one of our rehabilitation phyiotherapists to see if they are suitable for treatment with FES and respond to FES stimulation.
-If an individual does respond and wishes to proceed then they could start the treatment process.
-Our clinicians can set up a portable device and teach clients how to use it at home.
-Follow up sessions are usually necessary to adjust the FES parameters as nerves get used to the level of stimulation and the associated muscles strengthen.
+Typically an individual would have an initial assessment (approximately 1 hour in duration) with one of our Rehabilitation Physiotherapists to see if they are suitable for treatment with FES and if so, our clinicians can set up a portable device to use at home.
+Follow up sessions are necessary to adjust the FES parameters as nerves can get used to the level of stimulation after time, and the associated muscles can strengthen.

-It is important to note that FES is usually suggested only as a part of an individual’s wider rehabilitation strategy as a way of enhancing their overall treatment response.
+It is important to note that FES is usually suggested only as one part of an individual’s wider rehabilitation treatment plan, as a way of enhancing their overall outcomes.

 What are the benefits of FES?